Ukraine Energy Information

 SAEE is also in charge of implementing the policy on renewables and alternative fuels.

 Ukraine approved its National Renewable Energy Action Plan (NREAP) in 2014.
-The NREAP aims for renewables to account for 11% of final energy consumption by 2020 (from 3.8% in 2009), including an 11% share for electricity, 12.4% for heating and 10% for transport.
+The NREAP aimed for renewables to account for 11% of final energy consumption by 2020 (from 3.8% in 2009), including an 11% share for electricity, 12.4% for heating, and 10% for transport.
 These targets were likely missed in 2020, since renewables only accounted for 8.1% of final energy consumption in 2019 (including 10.9% for electricity, 9% for heating, and 3.1% for transport).

 Interactive Chart Ukraine Share of Renewables in Electricity Production (incl hydro)